swethamurthy25/Deep-Sentiment-Classification-and-Topic-Discovery-with-NLP-using-LSTM-Recurrent-Network-approach/README.md

 ## $\textcolor{red}{Limitations\ of\ the\ Paper}$

--- This research was limited to English-language text, which was considered a selection criterion.
+* This research was limited to English-language text, which was considered a selection criterion.
 Therefore, the results do not reflect comments made in other languages.

--- This study and analysis were limited to comments retrieved from January 20, 2020, and March 19, 2020.
+* This study and analysis were limited to comments retrieved from January 20, 2020, and March 19, 2020.

 __________________________________________________________________________________________________________________

-## Why should we use NLP for this project
+## $\textcolor{red}{Why\ Should\ we use\ NLP}$

 -- NLP can generally handle large amounts of unstructured data, such as user comments on social media platforms, and analyze them in a relatively short time.